0x5bfa/FluentHub/README.md

 ### 2. Clone the repo

-Click "Open Visual Studio" on this repo page
+Click "Open with Visual Studio" on this repo page

 ### 3. Add app credentials